-The Canon EOS 50D and the Canon EOS 7D are two enthusiast cameras that were revealed to the public, respectively, in August 2008 and September 2009.
+The Canon EOS 50D and the Canon EOS 7D are two enthusiast cameras that were announced, respectively, in August 2008 and September 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 50D has a resolution of 15.1 megapixel, whereas the 7D provides 17.9 MP.

-The physical size and weight of the Canon 50D and the Canon 7D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 50D – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 50D and the Canon 7D is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 50D – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is somewhat larger (4 percent) than the Canon 50D.
-Moreover, the 7D is slightly heavier (5 percent) than the 50D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D is considerably larger (104 percent) than the Canon 50D.
+Moreover, the 7D is markedly heavier (5 percent) than the 50D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.